thakur2309/GEOVAULT/README.md

 - macOS and Windows (via WSL or XAMPP) may partially support the PHP server, but **official support** is limited to Termux and Linux only.

-🧠 **Note:**
-GeoVault has been created for **educational, offline, and lab-use only.**
-Do not deploy it on public servers or use it for unauthorized tracking.
-Always ensure you have proper **consent** before testing location-based functionalities.

 ## ⚖️ Safety & Legal Disclaimer

 ⚠️ This project is created purely for **educational, ethical, and research purposes** —